leomcelroy/JSON-PCB/README.md

 While SVG-PCB works for describing boards programatically I wanted a scripting target that wasn't linked to a particular runtime.

-I also noticed many SVG-PCB users weren't writing scripts at all and instead jsut using the GUI.
+I also noticed many SVG-PCB users weren't writing scripts at all and instead just using the GUI.
 When extending these features in SVG-PCB the editor becomes quite heavy handed in modifying portions of users code.

 These two things made me want to make this.
 It doesn't replace SVG-PCB.
 It just has different design principles.